loicdescotte/loicdescotte.github.io/_posts/2023-01-20-zio-json-flex-decoder.md

 layout: post
 title: All We Leave Behind (my doom metal band)
 tags:
+ - JSON
- - Music
+ - Scala
- - Doom metal
+ - ZIO
 ---

 # How to define a flex String decoder with ZIO JSON